- Overview & History

 Did You Know?

-- Borrelia is the ultimate stealth microbe, and can adapt to many different natural hosts and is spread by a variety of ticks.
+- Borrelia is the ultimate stealth microbe, and can adapt to many different natural hosts and be spread by a variety of ticks.

-- Ticks require a blood meal during each of three stages (nymph, larva, adult).
-Borrelia can be transferred at any stage, but transfer during the larval stage is most common in humans because larval ticks are so tiny.
+- Ticks require a blood meal during each of three life-cycle stages (larva, nymph, adult).
+Borrelia can be transferred at any stage, but transfer during the nymphal stage is most common in humans because nymph ticks are tiny — about the size of a poppy seed — and hard to spot.

-- New infections are most common in the spring and early summer.
+- New infections are most common in the spring and early summer, but they can happen year-round when temperatures are above freezing.

 - Borrelia does not rely on overwhelming the host with infection; significant illness can be caused by low concentrations of microbes.